marimo-team/marimo/docs/api/inputs/anywidget.md

 # AnyWidget

+Build custom UI plugins that hook into marimo's reactive execution engine by using [AnyWidget](https://anywidget.dev/).

 [AnyWidget](https://anywidget.dev/) is a Python library and specification for creating custom Jupyter-compatible widgets. marimo supports AnyWidget, allowing you to import AnyWidget widgets or create your own custom widgets and use them in your notebooks and apps.

 ## Custom widget